 Suds Up to Protect Your Health

-Frequent handwashing is a simple and effective way to prevent the spread of respiratory infections like colds, diarrheal illnesses, and other infectious conditions.
+Frequent handwashing is a simple and effective way to prevent the spread of respiratory infections like colds, flu, coronavirus, diarrheal illnesses, and other infectious conditions.
 Some germs are easily transmissible from person to person when we come into contact with one another.
 It's easy to transfer germs from your hands to your nose, eyes, and mouth, if you touch them.
 This can get you sick.
 Wash your hands with soap under running water.
 Scrub the fronts and backs of your hands as well as in between fingers.
 Antibacterial soap and hand sanitizer may confer additional protection against microorganisms.
 Use an alcohol-based hand sanitizer that is at least 60% alcohol for times when you don't have access to soap and water.

 IMAGES PROVIDED BY: